jindongli-Ai/CVTGAD/README.md

 # Basic Information:
-This code is released for the papers (under review):
+This code is released for the papers (to appear):

-### ECML-PKDD'2023, CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph Level Anomaly Detection
+### ECMLPKDD'2023, CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph Level Anomaly Detection

-The article is in the period of review.
-Please do not quote or use it for other purposes
+The paper has just been accepted.
+The ECMLPKDD'2023 conference will be held from 18/09/2023 to 22/09/2023.
+Please do not quote or use it for other purposes at present.

 # Requirements
 This code requires the following: